 - How do you deal with employees’ behavior and create a wide base of support?

 - Learn to complete the cycle every time (daily, weekly) and secure the results.

 Before diving deep into tools or data models, this three-day masterclass will provide a valuable overview of the playing field.
 And it will hand you all the ingredients required to achieve success with data warehousing and data governance.

 There are group discussions and practical assignments during every day of the course, creating an ideal combination of theory and practice.
-After completing this course, you’ll receive a Passionned Academy certificate and a copy of The Intelligent Organization signed by the author, Daan van Beek.
+After completing this course, you’ll receive a Passionned Academy certificate and a copy of Data Science for Decision-Makers signed by the author, Daan van Beek.

 This masterclass is meant for people who have to build a (big) data warehouse and maintain it, and those who have to deal with Data Governance issues.
 Participants of this course include: starting technical and functional project leaders, information managers, CRM managers, (chief) Data Officers, data warehouse managers, data analysts, management information employees, and (up-and-coming) BI & DWH managers.